-The Samish Unit has 410 acres of grass, seasonal

-wetlands, and agricultural fields.
-Approximately 193 acres of barley, fava beans, and corn are planted on the site.
+The Samish Unit has 410 acres of agricultural fields, grass, and seasonal wetlands.
+Approximately 220 acres of barley, millet, fava beans, and corn are planted on the site.
 Funding for the agricultural enhancements on this unit is provided through the Washington State Duck Stamp program.
 There are 23 shallow ponds and swales developed in partnership with Ducks Unlimited.
 Water control structures also allow a high percentage of the area to be flooded with sheet water during the hunting season.
 The Samish Unit is north of Highway 20 and can be accessed from the parking lot on Samish Island Road.